wodrobina/RagEncoderApplication/README.md

 ### 5. Search
 **Endpoint:** `POST /rag/search`
 Performs a semantic search to find the most relevant chunks for a query.
+The response includes content, score, and metadata (sourceId, file name, etc.).

 **Request Body:**
 ```json